2 min read

-Leaking pipes are the kind of thing that keeps landlords up at night.
+Leaking toilets and pipes are the kind of thing that keeps landlords up at night.
 Not only can they wreak havoc on the plumbing of individual units, but sometimes, they can affect the entire building’s infrastructure.
 What’s more, they’re unpredictable!
 So even if you perform regular maintenance checkups, there is no guarantee that you’ll be able to escape the dreaded phone call of, “We have a leak.”

 In other words, as the landlord of a building with many units, you are likely to experience these issues, which can lead to making a claim on your landlord building insurance.
 But do you really want to?
 Dealing with insurance companies isn’t pleasant, so the ideal would be to avoid damage and claims altogether.